-- ➤ A clear diagnostic statement of the disability prepared by a licensed professional - A description of the manner in which the disability limits the student in a specified major life activity and the severity of the limitation - ➤ Test results (if applicable)
+- A clear diagnostic statement of the disability prepared by a relevant medical or mental health licensed professional - A description of the manner in which the disability limits the student in a specified major life activity and the severity of the limitation - Neuropsychological Testing or other relevant testing and any previous Accommodation Award Letters (if applicable)

-It is the responsibility of the student requesting the accommodations and services to document the disability.
+It is the responsibility of the student requesting accommodations and services to document the disability.
 As such, the cost of evaluations required pursuant to these guidelines is to be borne by the student.

-Students requesting accommodations related to attention deficit disorders, traumatic brain injury or psychiatric disability would need to provide further documentation from the diagnosing professional.
-Forms are available from the Director for this purpose.
+Students requesting accommodations related to attention deficit disorders, processing disorders, traumatic brain injury, or psychiatric disability would need to provide further documentation from the diagnosing professional.
+Forms are available from the Director of Academic Success and Accessibility for this purpose.
 If there is a change in the student's condition, he/she may request modifications to previously approved accommodations.
 The student will have to provide current supporting documentation for review at that time.

-Students are advised that the North Carolina Board of Law Examiners and the National Conference of Bar Examiners have documentation requirements for requesting test accommodations that may be more restrictive than those of Campbell Law School.
+Students are advised that the North Carolina Board of Law Examiners and the National Conference of Bar Examiners have documentation requirements for requesting special testing accommodations that may be more restrictive than those of Campbell Law School.
 Any student seeking initial testing or diagnosis should inquire as to the types of testing required by these agencies before seeking professional diagnostic help.
+Neuropsychological testing is required by most Boards of Law Examiners for ADD/ADHD diagnoses which is rarely covered by insurance.